quriv/estimator/index.md

 ### Delete Your Account
 To delete your account and all associated data, you have two options:

-1. **Contact Support**: Email us at [quriv.techteam@gmail.com](mailto:quriv.techteam@gmail.com) with your account details and we'll process your deletion request within 7 business days.
+1. **Contact Support**: Email us from your mapped email to your account and we'll process your deletion request within 7 business days.

 2. **In-App Deletion**:
    - Go to your **Profile Page** in the app